 Compostion & Functions

-The CTSAMM works under the leadership of Major General Ibrahim Abduljelill of Ethiopia.
+The CTSAMVM works under the leadership of Maj.
+Gen. Desta Abiche Ageno of Ethiopia.
 The CTSAMM is generously supported by IGAD Member States, the IGAD Partners Forum, as well as through financial and in-kind contributions from the US, UK, EU, China, Denmark, Japan, Norway and Germany.

-There are over 200 CTSAMM personnel from 16 different countries.
-Some are based at the Headquarters in Juba (CTSAMM HQ) and others in the 16 Monitoring and Verification Teams (MVTs) in the most conflict-affected areas of South Sudan.
+There are over 200 CTSAMVM personnel from 17 different countries.
+Some are based at the Headquarters in Juba (CTSAMVM HQ) and others in the 16 Monitoring and Verification Teams (MVTs) in the most conflict-affected areas of South Sudan.

 The monitors, the majority of whom are former military officers, are skilled in investigation techniques and have received training in the implementation of the PCTSA, as well as international humanitarian and human rights law.
 They are especially sensitive to issues of gender-based violence and child soldier recruitment, among other aspects of civilian protection.